 820BCE: Blendegad noticed a peculiar resonant quality to the silver sword material.
 He began work on a panoply of armor, shield, and sword that would enhance each other when worn together.

 819BCE: Tracy and the Gish Trio’s work was complete.
 They had the best gear they could manufacture and a spell guaranteed to throw the Lich-queen out of the Material Plane permanently.
 The heroes waited for the best time to strike.
-Fortunately, the Second Dragon War gave them plenty of opportunities.
-The Lich-queen was weakened after a battle with the Blue Dragons and the Gish Trio chose that time to strike.
+Fortunately, the Draco-Gith War gave them plenty of opportunities.
+The Lich-queen was weakened after a battle with the blue dragons and the Gish Trio chose that time to strike.
 Their plan proved successful, but not without cost.
 Tereman banished the Lich-queen to the Astral Plane, but Tracy’s soul was ripped from her body and consumed during the fight rendering her eternally dead.
-The Second Dragon War continued after the Lich-queen’s banishment, but without her direct presence.
-The Gish Trio fought on without Tracy, eliminating powerful Githyanki wherever they could.
+The Draco-Gith War continued after the Lich-queen’s banishment, but without her direct presence.
+The Gish Trio fought on without Tracy, eliminating powerful githyanki wherever they could.

 761BCE: Lord Bjorn of Dalleer died of old age.
 Bjorn’s son did not succeed him.
 Instead, Ballath, a wise, human friend of Bjorn’s, assumed the lordship.
 Bjorn’s family was outraged.
 Ballath took Bjorn’s name as a title in a failed attempt to keep the peace, but he refused to surrender control.